yens5757/yens5757.github.io/content/project/ray-vanguard/index.md

   - SplashKit
 ---

-Built a simple 2D arcade game made with C# and SplashKit.
+Built a simple 2D arcade game made with C# and SplashKit framework.
+Designed the game logic using core Object-Oriented Programming (OOP) principles with design patterns such as Factory, Singleton, and a custom Game Loop.

 <!--more-->